(PA. 219 of 1931,348 of 1972,454 of 1978)

 Always remember that first, the tenant has a right to the security deposit when he/she moves from the rental unit if the tenant (1) does not owe the landlord any money; (2) does not owe for utilities; and (3) leaves the rental unit in the same condition, excluding normal wear and tear, as when the tenant moved in.
 Security deposits are considered the tenant’s property until the landlord proves in court that money is due him.

 Second, a security deposit includes any money the tenant gives the landlord beyond the first month’s rent (except for specifically stated nonrefundable fees), whether or not the landlord defines that money as a security deposit.
-State law puts a limit on how much a landlord may collect for a security deposit, but some landlords attempt to circumvent that law by giving deposits other names.
-This is why the definition of a security deposit must be understood.
+State law puts a limit on how much a landlord may collect for a security deposit.

 Third, the Michigan security deposit law is quite specific about the procedures governing deposits, and it is important that you follow all of them closely.
 This law assigns tenant and landlord responsibilities the moment the lease is signed or a unit is occupied; knowing and following the procedures from the start prevents misunderstanding.